 Writing a focused resume is your first step to a new teaching job.
 Writing a compelling and unique resume will be the initial stage of your job search.
 There are right and wrong ways to write a resume for a teaching position.

-If you are unsure how to write a resume correctly, review the tips below or check out the A to Z resume writing tips for teachers.
+If unsure how to write a resume correctly, review the tips below or check out the A to Z resume writing tips for teachers.

 Ensure your resume looks professional, contains all pertinent information, and is easy to read.

-Include enough relevant information to communicate your value and leave out the fluff.
-Be specific and to the point in your education, experience, attributes, and quality points.
+- Include relevant information to communicate your value clearly and leave out unnecessary fluff.

-Networking is essential, but the resume is what school principals will review first.
+- Networking is valuable, but your resume is often the first thing school principals will review.

 Your Resume is a Reflection of You